THUIntelliOptics/THUIntelliOptics.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an Assistant Professor and PhD supervisor at Tsinghua-Berkeley Shenzhen Institute (TBSI), Tsinghua University.
+I am currently an Assistant Professor and PhD supervisor at Data and Information Institute, Tsinghua University.
 My research focuses on optical computing, computational imaging, and integrated photonics.

 ## Education
 * Ph.D., Electrical and Computer Systems Engineering (ECSE), Monash University, 2015-2018